mtuneccessary/compound-shop/README.md

-# Compound Demo
+# Compound Demo (CLI)

 This project demonstrates basic interactions with the Compound v3 (Comet) protocol using the Compound-js library and Ethers.js.
 It runs on a local Hardhat fork of the Ethereum mainnet.

 ## Description

-The script in `index.ts` performs the following actions:
-- Connects to a local Hardhat node.
-- Supplies WBTC as collateral.
-- Borrows USDC.
-- Repays a portion of the borrowed USDC.
+The CLI provides pluggable tools.
+Included tools:
+- `comet-demo`: supplies WBTC, borrows USDC, repays USDC
+- `markets`: prints current supply/borrow rates and utilization
+- `fund-and-approve`: impersonates a whale to fund an address with WBTC/USDC and approves Comet

-It uses hardcoded mainnet contract addresses and a default Hardhat private key for demonstration purposes.
+It uses mainnet contract addresses and a default Hardhat private key for demonstration purposes.

 ## Prerequisites